Does Term Life Insurance Have a Cash Value?

 That structure keeps premiums lower than permanent life policies, but it also means you don’t build savings within your policy.
 The goal of term insurance is straightforward: provide a death benefit to your loved ones if you pass away during the policy term.

-When your term policy ends, coverage stops unless you renew or convert it to a permanent policy.
-Your premiums don’t roll over or return to you since they’ve already been used to provide protection during the term.
+- Your premiums don’t roll over or return to you since they’ve already been used to provide protection during the term.

 However, it’s important to know that some insurers do offer return of premium term policies, which refund part or all of what you’ve paid if you outlive the term.
 These plans can be appealing but typically cost significantly more, and not all carriers offer them.

 If you want cash value life insurance, you’ll need to look at permanent life insurance rather than term coverage.
 Permanent policies last your entire life as long as premiums are paid and include a built-in savings feature that grows over time.
+Common Types of life insurance Policies Include:

-- Whole life insurance: Offers guaranteed cash value growth at a fixed rate set by the insurance company.
+Whole life insurance offers guaranteed cash value growth at a fixed rate set by the insurance company.
 It also includes level premiums and a guaranteed death benefit.

 - Fixed Universal Life insurance (UL): Also called traditional UL.
 Credits a fixed interest rate declared by the life insurance company, offering steady but modest cash value growth.